Q: What are the technical requirements for the data uploading solution?

 Q: Do I need to submit and validate my trust’s SitRep returns every day by 11am?

-As with the ECIP (Emergency Care Improvement Programme), NHS I allows a five day window (up to and including the present day) to validate automated, and submit and validate manual returns from the previous five days (up to and including the present day) to allow for staff absence, weekends and Public Holidays.
-This, therefore, helps to reduce the burden.
+NHS I allows a five day window (up to and including the present day) to validate automated returns, and to submit and validate manual returns from the previous five days (up to and including the present day) to allow for staff absence, weekends and Public Holidays, and to correct any errors.
+However, any trusts that have not submitted and validated their Sitrep data by 11a.m. will be logged and contacted by the Sitrep support team.

 Q: What is the minimum number of metrics which can be submitted by automation?

 You should send all metrics which can automated by your trust.
-It is important that you do not submit a single metric.
+It is important that you do not submit only a single metric on its own, as this will be rejected – at least two metrics should be included in the submission.

 Q: Metric id 352 is being rejected.
 Why?